Orange Travel eSIM review: Is it worth getting in 2026?

 • Only works on eSIM-compatible devices (this is standard for all eSIM providers, not just Orange Travel)

-The setup process is straightforward and beginner-friendly.
-Before purchase, check that your phone supports eSIM and is unlocked.
-Most devices from the last few years are fine, but this step matters.
+The Orange Travel eSIM setup process is straightforward and beginner friendly.
+Before purchase, check that your phone is compatible with eSIMs and is carrier unlocked.
+Most devices manufactured after 2020 support eSIM technology, but some low-cost models might not.

-It won’t take long to install and activate your Orange eSIM — you pick the destination and data plan on Orange’s site, pay online, and receive a QR code by email.
+It won’t take long to install and activate your Orange Travel eSIM — you pick a destination and data plan on the company’s website, pay online, and receive a QR code by email.
 The email usually arrives within minutes.
 Here’s a detailed walkthrough:

 1. Open your phone’s mobile or cellular settings.

-3. Scan the QR code provided by Orange.
+3. Scan the QR code provided by Orange Travel.

-4. Confirm installation and label the eSIM (for example, “Travel data”).
+4. Confirm installation and label the eSIM (for example, “Travel eSIM”).

 Orange Travel’s pricing and plan variety change a lot depending on where you’re traveling to.

-While the cheapest data-only plans for many popular European locals usually involve small amounts of data for short, 7-day periods, some regions are much more limited.
+While the cheapest data-only plans for popular European destinations usually involve small amounts of data for a period of seven days, some regions are much more costly.
 Data-only packages covering Greece, for example, start at US$59.99 and include 100 GB for a duration of 30 days.
-Here are some examples of the cheapest plans available:
+Here are some examples of the cheapest Orange Travel eSIM plans we could find:

 Country